Skip to content

-Sarah Burton, ACC Coach
+Sarah Burton, PCC Coach

-Sarah Burton serves as the Operations Manager for the Division of Gastroenterology, Hepatology, and Nutrition and Co-Director of U-CAN.
-For over a decade, she has driven business growth, clinical excellence, and cultural transformation within the GI department.
-Sarah continues to advance her leadership skills through the Utah Coaching Advancement Network (U-CAN) as an ICF Certified Coach.
-With 20 years of experience in healthcare, she has held diverse roles across clinical, administrative, managerial, and leadership domains.
-As a co-founder of T.U.R.N. and ‘Women in GI,’ and an active member of UWHEN, Sarah brings a humanitarian spirit to her work.
-She also has deep expertise in yoga instruction, nutritional counseling, and meditation, with a passion for enhancing well-being.
-Sarah’s leadership philosophy centers on fostering empowerment, grit, and resilience by encouraging intentional thinking and unlocking new possibilities for personal and professional growth.
+Sarah Burton serves as the Director for Faculty Affairs and Associate Director of Clinical Operations for the Division of Gastroenterology, Hepatology, and Nutrition.
+She is also Co-Director of U-CAN and a Professional Certified Coach through the International Coaching Federation.
+With over 20 years of experience in healthcare, Sarah has held roles across clinical, administrative, managerial, and leadership domains.
+As a co-founder of T.U.R.N. and Women in GI, and an active member of UWHEN, Sarah brings a deeply humanitarian lens to all she does.
+Sarah’s coaching and leadership philosophy centers on fostering empowerment, grit, and resilience.
+She works with clients to increase self-awareness, specifically thought awareness, deepen intention and responsibilities, and unlock meaningful personal and professional growth.

 Harriet Hopf, MD